The Pros and Cons of Freelance Web Development

 5. Administrative Burdens

 Freelance web developers also need to manage the administrative side of their business, including invoicing, contracts, taxes, and project management.
-These tasks can be tedious and detract from the time available for actual development work.
+Solutions such as QuickBooks or FreshBooks can simplify bookkeeping, but these tasks can still be tedious and detract from the time available for actual development work.

 Conclusion